 A Message from HCLS President and CEO Tonya Aikens

 My heart aches at the cruel and inhumane acts routinely inflicted upon my Black brothers and sisters and all people of color.
 Tears stream from my eyes because statements like this continue to be issued in the aftermath of senseless killings like those of George Floyd, Ahmaud Arbery and Breonna Taylor.
 I wail as committees are formed to check the box so we can bird watch in public parks and not endure what Christian Cooper endured.
 My gut wrenches because conversations must be held to see that our children have the protections denied Aiyana Jones at seven years of age.
 My soul is in a state of unrest to see people of all races and ethnicities in harm’s way and being harmed as they peacefully protest in support of respect, equal justice and equal treatment for all.
-The statements, committees and conversations should and must continue, but we must also move past them, standing against racism and hatred each time it is in our midst, and strategizing and enacting change until America’s promises ring true for all citizens.
+The statements, committees and conversations should and must continue, but we must also move past them, standing against racism and hatred each time it is in our midst, and strategizing and enacting change until America’s promises ring true for all people.

 Learning of one another, our shared history, and the peaceful steps we can all take is essential to reaching this goal.
 In line with its mission of high-quality education for all, Howard County Library System (HCLS) dove into the topics of systemic racism with the Undesign the Redline exhibit and Color of Law author Richard Rothstein event (in person and on our HiJinx podcast), and racial justice with Waking Up White author Debby Irving and educator Lisa Gray.
 HCLS condemns racism, hatred and violence.
 Today, HCLS invites you to join us in committing to and engaging in an educational pursuit for justice.